leonjza/leonjza.github.io/content/post/2016-06-16-rooting-darknet.markdown

 In other words, if the injection point is in the `user` section, the payload we need to execute may be derived as follows:

-`SELECT * FROM users WHERE user='` **a user' or '1** `' and pass='<MD5 OF PASS'>`
+`SELECT * FROM users WHERE user='` **a user' or '1** `' and pass='<MD5 OF PASS>'`

 This obviously begs the requirement to have knowledge of a valid user!
 Well, remember that Apache Virtual host config file?
 It mentioned that the server admin is `devnull@darknet.com`.
-Admittedly, this took me a while to get to (and maybe a bit of a cheat :P), but using a username of `devnull` will complete the requirements we have to bypass the auth requirement for this page.
+Admittedly, this took me a while to get to (and maybe a bit of a cheat :P), but using a username of `devnull` will complete the requirements we have to bypass the authentication needed for this page.

 Considering the injection point and theorized query, we can use a username of `devnull' or 1'` and any password to login.

 ## administrator sql shell
-After login bypass I was presented with page titled **Administrador SQL**.
+After the login bypass, I was presented with a page titled **Administrador SQL**.

 {{< figure src="/images/darknet_888_administrator_sql.png" >}}